xc-lab/PointExplainer/README.md

 tensorboard --logdir=log_dir
 ```

-### 4 Testing
 After training, you can evaluate the model and generate visualizations of key performance metrics by running:
 ```
 python test.py
 ```

-### 3. Explanation
 A dedicated interpreter was trained for each subject, and perturbation analysis was performed to verify the reliability of the interpretation results.
 ```
 python explanation.py
 ```

-## Contributing
-Contributions to this repository are welcome.
-Examples of things you can contribute:
-- Analyze the weight list results and try to find the commonalities between hand-drawn points with the same attributes.
-- Speed Improvements.
-Like re-writing some Python code in TensorFlow or Cython.

 ## License